 The dream is a message from the part of the self the waking self cannot yet hear.

 Jung did not treat dreams as riddles to be solved.
 He treated them as the voice of the unconscious speaking in its own language – image, metaphor, symbol – and offering precisely the information the dreamer most needs and is least able to receive directly.
 The dream is not a disguise.
-It is the most honest communication the psyche makes.
+It is the most direct communication the psyche makes to a person who is not yet ready to hear it directly.

 This work is the patient practice of listening to that voice.
 Not through a dream dictionary or a set of stock interpretations, but through the specific dream of the specific person at the specific moment of their life.
 What the dream is responding to.
 What it is preparing for.
 What it is asking the dreamer to see.